JMYoung93/ReadMe-Generator-/README.md

 ## Questions

-*If you have any questions you can reach me at my github at: https://github.com/JMYoung93 or email: hernew@gmail.com.
+*If you have any questions you can reach me at my github at: JMYoung93 or email: something@gmail.com.

-You can always reach me by messaging me on github or email.
+*You can always reach me by messaging me on github or email.